-In 2019, the Company capitalized MKD 1,205 thousand (2018: MKD 3,650 thousand) expenditures related to obtaining complete documentation for base stations and MKD 34,355 thousand (2018: MKD 4,428 thousand) expenditures related to obtaining complete documentation for fixed line infrastructure in accordance to applicable laws in Republic of North Macedonia (see note 2.6).
+In 2020, the Company has no capitalized expenditures related to obtaining complete documentation for base stations (2019: MKD 1,205 thousand) and MKD 156 thousand (2019: MKD 34,355 thousand) expenditures related to obtaining complete documentation for fixed line infrastructure in accordance to applicable laws in Republic of North Macedonia (see note 2.6).

-The reviews of the useful lives and residual values of property, plant and equipment during 2019 affected the lives of a several types of assets, mainly transmitions systems, telephone lines, exchanges, IT equipment and other technical equipment.
-The change of the useful life on the affected assets was made due to technological changes and business plans of the Company (see note 4.1).
+The reviews of the useful lives and residual values of property, plant and equipment during 2020 affected the lives of a several types of assets, mainly IT equipment, transmitions systems, telephone lines, exchanges and other technical equipment.
+The change of the useful life on the affected assets was made due to technological changes and business plans of the Company

+(see note 4.1).
 The reviews resulted in the following change in the original trend of depreciation in the current and future years: